 Impac Mortgage Holdings, Inc. is a mortgage real estate investment trust ("REIT"), which, together with its subsidiaries and related companies, primarily operates three businesses: (1) the Long-Term Investment Operations, (2) the Mortgage Operations, and (3) the Warehouse Lending Operations.
-The Long-Term Investment Operations invests primarily in non-conforming residential mortgage loans and securities backed by such loans.
-The Mortgage Operations purchases and sells and securitizes primarily non-conforming mortgage loans.
+The Long-Term Investment Operations invests primarily in non-conforming residential mortgage loans and securitizes primarily non-conforming mortgage loans.
 The Warehouse Lending Operations provides warehouse and repurchase financing to originators of mortgage loans.
 The Company elects to be taxed as a REIT for federal income tax purposes, which generally allows the Company to pass through income to stockholders without payment of federal income tax at the corporate level.